leo-orellana/fizzbuzz/readme.md

 ## FizzBuzz API

-FizzBuzz is a small project that exposes the fizzbuzz endpoint /: min /: max. : Min and: max are integers.
+FizzBuzz is a small project that exposes the fizzbuzz endpoint /: min /: max.
+:Min and:max are integers.

 The endpoint must print all integers between these 2, but with the following conditions:
-1) If the number is multiples of 3 -> print "Fizz"
+1. If the number is multiples of 3 -> print "Fizz"
-2) If the number is multiples of 5 -> print "Buzz"
+2. If the number is multiples of 5 -> print "Buzz"
-3) If multiple of both -> print "FizzBuzz"
+3. If multiple of both -> print "FizzBuzz"

 Request Example:
 GET / fizzbuzz / 1/5